Loss of Oyster One: The “Bloodiest Day”

 So, that was the air battle on May 10, 1972, the “Bloodiest Day” for enemy MiGs.

-I want to return to the rescue of Roger Locker, Bob Logan’s back seater, who did eject, as it turns out, safely, and eluded capture for some 22 days.
+I want to return to the rescue of Roger Locker, Bob Lodge's back seater, who did eject, as it turns out, safely, and eluded capture for some 22 days, and rescued on the 23rd day.
 This photo shows Locher after he was rescued.

 “Any Allied aircraft, this is Oyster Zero-One Bravo.”